nilp0inter/CableArchive/README.md

 ## Description

 Cable Archive is a modular insert that can be installed in drawers or containers to organize all types of cables.
-The design consists of an L-shaped plastic piece with specialized slots for cable management.
+The design consists of a flat panel with perimeter walls and specialized slots for cable management.

 ### Features